dementia13/quinnstagram/README.md

 - [X] User can view the last 20 posts submitted to "Instagram".
 - [X] The user should switch between different tabs - viewing all posts (feed view), compose (capture photos form camera) and profile tabs (posts made) using fragments and a Bottom Navigation View.
 (2 points)
-- [ ] User can pull to refresh the last 20 posts submitted to "Instagram".
+- [I] User can pull to refresh the last 20 posts submitted to "Instagram".

 The following **optional** features are implemented: